maelfabien/maelfabien.github.io/_posts/2019-8-5-TimeSeries4.md

 ![images](https://maelfabien.github.io/assets/images/ts2_9.png)

-The forecast dataframe contains all the predictions.
+The forecast data frame contains all the predictions.

 Prophet even shows the decomposition of the series :